-The cap will secure the pre-tensioners micro gas generator to control and assure proper gas deployment, according to NHTSA.
-Car owners who are concerned about their vehicle can also contact Hyundai customer service at 1-855-371-9460 and reference recall number 229.
+According to NHTSA, the cap will secure the pre-tensioner micro gas generator to control and assure proper gas deployment.
+Car owners concerned about their vehicle can also contact Hyundai customer service at 1-855-371-9460 and reference recall number 229.
 The recall repairs will be done at no cost to consumers per federal law.
-The automaker said it had been assembling cars with a vent valve on the seatbelt pre-tensioners micro gas generator pipe since May 16.
+The automaker said it had assembled cars with a vent valve on the seatbelt pre-tensioners micro gas generator pipe since May 16.
 Meanwhile, all the vehicles Hyundai has been building since May 23 have been assembled with a cap on the micro gas generator pipe.

 Auto Product Liability Issues